 Searching for VWCE on DEGIRO

 Now we can buy VWCE.
 Select the number of shares you wish to buy.
 Note that you can only buy whole units of shares.
-So you'll need to calculate how many shares you can buy, based on how much you want to invest and the amount you deposited on your DEGIRO account.
+So you'll need to calculate how many shares you can buy.
+This depends on how much you want to invest and the amount you deposited in your DEGIRO account.

 You also need to choose the type of order.
 The most common types are market orders and limit orders.
 A market order is an order to buy immediately at the best available current price.
-It prioritises execution speed over price, and it is typically filled quickly as long as there are enough sellers in the market.
+It prioritizes speed over price.
+It fills if there are enough sellers.
 After all, remember that you're buying the ETF off of someone who wishes to sell his.
-Due to market fluctuations, the final execution price may be different from the price when the order was placed.
+Market prices change.
+So, the final price may differ from the order price.

-A limit order, on the other hand, is an order to buy at a specific price or better.
-You can set a predetermined price at which you want to execute the transaction, offering you more control.
-Unlike market orders, limit orders are not guaranteed to be executed immediately or even at all, as they depend on the share price reaching the specified price.
+A limit order is an order to buy at a specific price or better.
+You can set a price for the transaction.
+It gives you more control.
+Unlike market orders, limit orders may not execute immediately or at all.
+They depend on the share price reaching the specified price.

 Selecting the type of order on DEGIRO